HackYourFuture/UsingAPIs/Week3/README.md

 By *Tuesday 23:59PM CET* you should send a link to your github project to the Education Director.
 Make sure that everything works for them!
 The best way to test this is to clone your repository to a new directory on your computer and try to run it there.

 ## Grading
-After finishing the project you will get another technical interview about your own project (similar to what you had in the [Browsers module](https://github.com/HackYourFuture/Browsers/blob/main/PROJECT.md#the-interview)) to determine if you can go on to the project.
-Keep track of your class channel to see when these will be.
+After finishing the project you will get another technical interview about your own project to determine if you can go on to the next module.
+This technical interview is similar to what you had in the [Browsers module](https://github.com/HackYourFuture/Browsers/blob/main/PROJECT.md#the-interview), except that instead of explaining how to implement a feature you will be given some JavaScript code and asked some questions about it.
+Keep an eye on your class channel to see when these will be.

 _Note: The difficulty of the application affects the grading in two ways:_
 - You get extra points for creating a difficult application (things like multiple pages, using multiple data sources, having many features, etc)